Hazmat

 Like many types of freight, hazmat haulers can look for loads on load boards.
 Platforms like DAT and Truckstop have filters to search specifically for hazmat loads.

-Lt4moH7JlKsLHcOcF7odCdTvp8a6J0bGSmHj2AiKq n7UDExzRdABPCM1mjyxb5lT[DAT One load board search for hazmat loads coming out of the Dallas area]
+DAT load board search for hazmat loads out of Dallas area

 How to become a hazmat carrier